kodervine/kodervine/README.md

 - ⚡ Fun fact: ...
 -->

-I create awesome stuffs with html, CSS, tailwind and Javascript.
-Eventually hoping to lean towards A.I and specialize on it subsequently
+I am Chinenye and create awesome stuffs on the client side.
+I love the intersection between solving problems for the customers, while making their User Experience easy to navigate.
+Subsequently, I hope to lean more towards A.I and specialize on it to help people in their daily interactions with technology.

+- 💬 My current stacks are HTML, CSS, Bootstrap, Tailwind and Javascript
 - 📫 How to reach me - anikwenzekelly@gmail.com
-- 🚀 I'm currently working on Building simple programmes with front end
+- 🚀 I'm currently working on Building simple programmes on the client side
 - 🧠 I'm learning React and Object Oriented Programming
 - 🤝 I'm open to collaborating on Beginner Open source projects
 - ⚡ Fun fact: I do chat with Google Assistant when I'm bored